reframejs/reframe/docs/overview.template.md

 ##### Universal Framework

-Reframe is a universal framework: You can create
+Reframe is universal, that is, you can create any type of web app:

  - **Modern interactive apps** <sup><sub>:sparkles:</sub></sup>
    <br/>